MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/creating-an-inf-file-for-a-minifilter-driver.md

 ms.localizationpriority: medium
 ---

-# Creating an INF File for a Minifilter Driver
+# Creating an INF file for a filter driver

 ## Introduction

 > [!NOTE]
 >
-> Starting in Windows 10 version 1903, primitive drivers (such as file system minifilter drivers) continue to use INF-based installation, but INF requirements have changed.
+> Starting in Windows 10 version 1903, INF requirements for primitive drivers (such as file system filter drivers) have changed.
 See [Creating a new primitive driver](https://docs.microsoft.com/windows-hardware/drivers/develop/creating-a-primitive-driver) for details.

+Filter drivers need an INF file to be installed on the Windows operating system.
+You'll find sample INF files in the [minifilter samples](https://github.com/microsoft/Windows-driver-samples/tree/master/filesys/miniFilter).

-An INF file for a file system minifilter driver generally contains the following sections:
+An INF file for a file system filter driver generally contains the following sections:

 | Section                       | Notes |
 | -------                       | ----- |